How to display current date and time in Linux

 Skills Graph

-%%%%{init: {'theme':'neutral'}}%%%% flowchart RL linux(("`Linux`")) -.-> linux/BasicSystemCommandsGroup(["`Basic System Commands`"]) linux(("`Linux`")) -.-> linux/SystemInformationandMonitoringGroup(["`System Information and Monitoring`"]) linux/BasicSystemCommandsGroup -.-> linux/sleep("`Execution Delaying`") linux/SystemInformationandMonitoringGroup -.-> linux/date("`Date/Time Displaying`") linux/SystemInformationandMonitoringGroup -.-> linux/time("`Command Timing`") subgraph Lab Skills linux/sleep -.-> lab-409834{{"`How to display current date and time in Linux?`"}} linux/date -.-> lab-409834{{"`How to display current date and time in Linux?`"}} linux/time -.-> lab-409834{{"`How to display current date and time in Linux?`"}} end
+%%%%{init: {'theme':'neutral'}}%%%% flowchart RL linux(("`Linux`")) -.-> linux/BasicSystemCommandsGroup(["`Basic System Commands`"]) linux(("`Linux`")) -.-> linux/SystemInformationandMonitoringGroup(["`System Information and Monitoring`"]) linux/BasicSystemCommandsGroup -.-> linux/sleep("`Execution Delaying`") linux/SystemInformationandMonitoringGroup -.-> linux/date("`Date/Time Displaying`") linux/SystemInformationandMonitoringGroup -.-> linux/time("`Command Timing`") subgraph Lab Skills linux/sleep -.-> lab-409834{{"`How to display current date and time in Linux`"}} linux/date -.-> lab-409834{{"`How to display current date and time in Linux`"}} linux/time -.-> lab-409834{{"`How to display current date and time in Linux`"}} end

-Linux Date and Time Basics
+Linux Date and Time Fundamentals

-Understanding the Linux Time System
+Linux Time System Basics

 Time Zones and Daylight Saving Time